duhow/xiaoai-patch/api/README.md

 # core app

-This is the main app to control the speaker via HTTP REST API, and through Home Assistant.
+This is the main app to control the speaker via HTTP API, and through Home Assistant.

 Work in progress.